About Barr Gazetas

 Federica has a particular interest in the integration between the community and the built form, designing with sensitivity towards the environmental context – physical, cultural and social.

-Gemma Jachnik joined Barr Gazetas in 2018 as our Studio Manager and PA to the Directors, having previously worked as the Studio Manager at John Robertson Architects.
+Gemma Jachnik joined Barr Gazetas in 2018 as our Studio Manager, having previously worked as the Studio Manager at John Robertson Architects.

 Gemma studied Russian at university and then went on to complete a course in interior design.
 Gemma has realised that she prefers life supporting the creative scenes where she can put her organisational skills to good use and keep the studio running smoothly.